lucasxu777/Wavelet-Transform-Enhanced-Facial-Emotional-VLM/readme.md

 Flag-Recaptured Statistic method.
 They design 80% and 40% correct rates as two thresholds and mark copies as unacceptable (UA), Improper (IP) and Accept (AC).
 The IP and AC groups will be passed to PRs for judgement, which also made this labeling process reliable.

+I plan to pre-process frames into frames of 224 x 224 resolution.
+I plan to use 10% (~4k) of the full dataset here due to technlogy limitation and follow a 80-10-10 train/test/val pattern for performance evaluation.

 3. DFEW, link: https://dfew-dataset.github.io/
 Dynamic Facial Expression in-the-Wild (DFEW) is a large-scale facial expression database with 16372 very challenging video clips taken from movies.
 Clips in the
 DFEW database are of various challenging interferences, such as extreme illumination, occlusions, and capricious pose changes.
 Based on the crowdsourcing annotations,